 I felt conflicted writing this review when it came to rating Thai Airways.
 One one hand, their seats were old and had a dated design so I wanted to hate it, but their food and service level scored very highly to me.

-You won’t find many other airlines that offer massages for business class passengers with flowers and pre-departure champagne for regional flights.
-The good quality amenity kit and food was also welcomed.
-Taking everything into account, while not on the level of ANA or EVA air, I think Thai is actually a very solid airline offering and I wouldn’t hesitate to chose them in the future even if I had to sleep in a angled flat seat.
+You won’t find many other airlines that offer massages for business class passengers, along with flowers and pre-departure champagne for regional flights.
+The high quality amenity kit and food was also welcomed.
+Taking everything into account, while not on the level of ANA or EVA air, I think Thai is actually a very solid airline offering that is often overlooked or underrated and I wouldn’t hesitate to chose them in the future even if I had to sleep in a angled flat seat.